Allen-Tildesley/examples/README.md

 [User Guide](./python_examples/GUIDE.md).

 ## Building the codes
+On some computing platforms,
-The supplied SConstruct and SConscript files will build all the working examples, using SCons, an Open Source software construction tool based on Python.
+the supplied `SConstruct` and `SConscript` files will build all the working examples, using SCons, an Open Source software construction tool based on Python.
 The homepage for SCons is at <http://www.scons.org/>.
+The `SConstruct` file may need to be edited
+(for example, to point to the correct location of libraries such as `fftw3` and `lapack` on your system).
-Simply type `scons` to build each full example program in its own directory.
+Then, simply type `scons` to build each full example program in its own directory.
 A few examples consist of individual routines or modules, so there is no need to build them.